 Based in the Auvergne region of France, I love creating a wide range of gardens, from intimate town courtyards to larger modern country properties whether in France, the UK, Europe or beyond.

 I design with nature in mind, creating beautiful, sustainable, biodiverse gardens that sit comfortably in their surroundings.
-The right plant in the right place.
 By observing naturally occurring plant communities, I am inspired to design gardens that will grow without much interference, watered mainly by the rain, so giving each garden that illusive sense of place.

 Inspiration comes to me from many sources, from being outside observing plants and insects in the wild, to design, art and architecture.
 Influences from the gardening world include Beth Chatto, Dan Pearson, Gilles Clément and his idea of the 'jardin en mouvement' and the inspirational plantsman and author Olivier Filippi - his book 'Alternatives au gazon' is invaluable.